adiptamartulandi/learn-data-science-live/docs/02-python-for-data-science/01-anaconda-venv.md

 ## Virtual Environment

-A virtual environment is an isolated workspace where you can install specific Python packages without affecting your global Python installation system's.
+A virtual environment is an isolated workspace where you can install specific Python packages without affecting your global Python installation.
 This is crucial for managing project dependencies and avoiding conflicts between different projects.

 **Why use virtual environments:**